 Student Number: 1159229

-University Advisor, Biological Expertise: Dr. Nicole Ricker
+University Advisor, Biological Expertise: Dr. Nicole Ricker, Department of Pathobiology

-University Advisor, Informatics Expertise: Dr. Dan Tulpan
+University Advisor, Informatics Expertise: Dr. Dan Tulpan, Department of Animal Biosciences

 Mobile genetic elements (MGE) are DNA sequences capable of intracellular and/or intercellular transfer, as well as that of any 'cargo genes’ that they encapsulate, which can include resistance genes and virulence factors [1].
 The mobility of MGEs such as temperate phages, integrative and conjugative elements, transposons, and others can be enabled by the DNA breaking-rejoining activity of various site-specific tyrosine recombinases (YR; also referred to as integrases).
-YRs are a diverse and widespread family of proteins that are also involved essential cellular functions including replication and differentiation [2].
+YRs are a diverse and widespread family of proteins that are also involved in essential cellular functions including replication and differentiation [2].
 MGEs may either exploit the YRs of their host or encode one or more YRs to facilitate their mobility.
 Recombinase in trio (RIT) elements are a recently described class of MGE distributed across diverse bacterial taxa [3,4].
-RIT elements encode a triplet of YRs, often with overlapping reading frames; while the function of the three YRs has not yet been determined, it seems likely that they are involved in RIT element mobilization inferred from duplication within strains.
+RIT elements encode a triplet of YRs, often with overlapping reading frames.
+While the function of the three YRs has not yet been determined, it seems likely that they are involved in RIT element mobilization inferred from duplication within strains.

 It has been previously demonstrated that YR domains can be clustered into subfamilies, the majority of which are associated with specific classes of MGEs [2,5].
 However, YRs are currently labelled generically as ‘phage integrases’ by functional annotation tools and in public databases.
 As such, classification of YRs in a more precise ontology could provide valuable information about the presence of specific types of MGEs (and the relationships between them).
-The proposed work has two related objectives: (1) to classify YRs in known MGEs from reference databases to the 20 subfamilies described by Smyshlyaev et al. [5] to improve their functional annotation and characterize their distribution in MGEs; and (2) to discover and characterize new RIT elements from public sequence databases using the pipeline from objective 1, and to then describe their distribution within genomes and across taxa.
+The proposed work has two related objectives: (1) to classify YRs in known MGEs from reference databases into 20 subfamilies described by Smyshlyaev et al. [5] aimed at improving their functional annotation and characterization of their distribution in MGEs; and (2) to discover and characterize new RIT elements from public sequence databases using the pipeline from objective 1, and then to describe their distribution within genomes and across taxa.

 To accomplish the first objective, I will create a pipeline to assign YRs of MGEs to subfamilies based on the alignment of conserved domains.
 For this, I will use sets of reference proteins from the SMART database to develop and evaluate the accuracy of candidate methods for classification (such as through Hidden Markov Models or NCBI’s CD-search/RPS-BLAST).
 After classification, the distribution of YR subfamilies among specific MGEs and across taxa would be characterized.
 To complete the second objective, the Short Read Archive (SRA) will be searched for sequences encoding the three YR domains (RitA, RitB, and RitC) associated with RIT elements, using methods previously developed for objective 1.
 Novel RIT elements will be characterized through various sequence analyses in terms of their protein architectures, ORF overlaps, the presence of flanking inverted repeats, and their distribution within genomes and across taxa.

-The proposed work would provide a critical update of the functional annotation of YRs in MGEs which could provide new insights into the mobilization of MGEs and relationships between them.
+The proposed work would provide a critical update of the functional annotation of YRs in MGEs, which could provide new insights into the mobilization of MGEs and relationships between them.
 It is of interest to improve our knowledge of MGEs since these are critical to microbial adaptation and evolution, particularly in the horizontal transfer of antibiotic resistance, virulence factors, and other accessory traits.
 As antibiotic resistance is a growing problem due to the selective pressure of widespread antibiotic use, understanding how resistance is transferred and maintained in the microbial environment is paramount for surveillance of AMR pathogens and developing new strategies for antimicrobial therapies.

 Figure 1.
 Workflow for objective 1 – classification of tyrosine recombinases from mobile genetic elements.